Meeting: Thursday, 5:30pm – 8:00pm, Anderson 22

 This course will make heavy use of free and open source software.
 All software will be installed on lab computers.
 Since the software is free, students may also install all software on their own computers or laptops.
 If you have a laptop that you can bring to class, you may prefer to work on your own laptop, so that you don’t have to shuffle data between lab computers and flash drives.
 Also, if you prefer working on Mac, the software we use for this course is cross-platform and can be installed on Mac.

 Note, however, that sometimes students have laptops that are old and slow, or find that the software we are using doesn’t install correctly.
 I will try to help you troubleshoot installation issues, but using your own laptop is a convenience.
 If it reaches the point where using your own laptop is actually less convenient than using university computers, you will not be able to use your own laptop.

 Your attendance percentage will also indicate the maximum final grade you can earn in this course.
 If you miss 3 classes in a once-a-week course, or 6 classes in a twice-a-week course, you have attended 78.6% of class meetings.
 Accordingly, your final grade will not be higher than a C+, regardless of any other work completed.
 Please see my attendance policy at my Temple web page: https://sites.temple.edu/hachadoorian/specification-grading/.

 Note for Summer terms: This course meets twelve times during a six-week term.
 Missing any class meetings will hamper your ability to complete the work in this course.

-The textbook is priced very reasonably at $45.
-In addition to the fact that the course will make use of lab exercises in the textbook, there hasn’t really been anything like it available until now.
+The textbook is very reasonably priced at $45.
+In addition to the fact that the course will make use of lab exercises in the textbook, there hasn’t really been comparable product available until now.
 I highly recommend that you purchase it and keep it as a reference for your future academic and professional careers.

 A number of exercises will be assigned using DataCamp, an online learning platform for data science: